makma/fingerprintjs.com/content/blog/prevent-multiple-signups.md

 ></script>
 ```

-**Note that for `({token:’your-browser-token’})` you will need to enter the alphanumeric token code from your dashboard.** Also, if you look at the main branch, you’ll notice that the token is stored in the `.env` variables and not directly in the code.
+**Note that for `({token:’your-public-token’})` you will need to enter the alphanumeric token code from your dashboard.** Also, if you look at the main branch, you’ll notice that the token is stored in the `.env` variables and not directly in the code.
 This is a much more secure way of storing your tokens but if you just want to do some local testing, you can leave it in the code.

 Save the page after you’ve installed the snippet, then open your browser’s developer console and load the site.
 You should see an alphanumeric hash in the console.